Public Participation at School Committee Meetings

 NEPN/NSBA Code: BEDH

-School Committee meetings are conducted for the purpose of carrying on the official business of the school system.
+The primary purpose of School Committee meetings is to conduct the business of the School Committee related to Committee policies, programs, and operations.
 All regular, special and emergency meetings of the School Committee are open to the public.
 The public is cordially invited to attend and participate in School Committee meetings as provided in this policy.

 An agenda with supporting documentation shall be published in advance of each meeting in accordance with School Committee policy.
 Copies will be posted and/or available prior to regular meetings, at the Superintendent’s Office and on the School Department’s website.
 Anyone desiring additional information about an agenda item should direct such inquiries to the Office of the Superintendent.

-6. All speakers are to direct questions or comments to the Chair.
-Requests for information or concerns that require further research may be referred to the Superintendent to be addressed at a later time.
+a.
+Speakers will be recognized by the Committee Chair, and comments should be addressed to the Committee Chair.
+Requests for information or concerns that require further research may be referred to the superintendent for further action, if necessary;

 Legal Reference: